 It was on January 1, 2010, that the Indian government introduced a scheme where tourists could get a visa on arrival in the country.
-Initially, a trial run was done for five nations which were extended to include 11 countries after a year.
+Initially, a trial run was done for five nations, which were extended to include 11 countries after a year.
 South Korea became a part of the program from April 15, 2014.

 With effect from November 27, 2014, an online Electronic Travel Authorization (ETA) scheme replaced the earlier visa-on-arrival plan.
-The implementation of this new program has gone forth in phases with more countries being made a part of it in a progressive manner.
+The implementation of this new program has gone forth in phases, with more countries being made a part of it in a progressive manner.
 The Indian government renamed this program as the “E-Tourist Visa” to remove any prevailing confusion over the previous visa-on-arrival scheme that did not require any advance application.

 There was a further expansion to the program in April 2017 when the passport holders of 161 countries were brought under this program, up from 150 nations.
 The scope of this visa has also been widened, and now individuals looking to visit the country for conferences, casual business visits, yoga courses, and short medical treatments have been brought under its coverage.
 Previously these individuals would have to apply for business, student, or medical visas.

-The whole idea of this exercise is to make it easier for individuals to obtain an Indian visa so that number of medical tourists and business can be brought into the country.
+The whole idea of this exercise is to make it easier for individuals to obtain an Indian visa so that the number of medical tourists and businesses can be brought into the country.
 In a bid to make this change possible, the e-tourist visa scheme came to be known as e-visa and was further divided into three categories, namely: